A multi-layer extension of the stochastic heat equation: On the evolution of the in the white noise setting

-It will also be interesting to understand the evolution of the multi-layer process in terms of a system of SPDEs.
-Motivated by the evolution equations obtained in Section 3 in the the case of a smooth potential, it is natural to consider and to try to make sense of the system of equations
+It would be interesting to understand the evolution of the multi-layer process in terms of a system of stochastic partial differential equations.
+Motivated by the evolution equations obtained in Section 2 in the the case of a smooth potential, it is natural to consider and to try to make sense of the system of equations